JaeHyun-Cha-00/MCP-LLM-as-Judge/README.md

 # MOJO: A Mixture of Open-Weight Judges for Orchestrated LLM-as-a-Judge

-Code for the NeurIPS 2026 paper: **"MOJO: A Mixture of Open-Weight Judges for Orchestrated LLM-as-a-Judge"**
+Code for the NeurIPS 2026: **"MOJO: A Mixture of Open-Weight Judges for Orchestrated LLM-as-a-Judge"**

 ---